Seasawher/mdgen/README.md

 ## CLI options

 * `--count`: Counts the total number of characters in the input Lean files.
-However, please be aware that the output may not be entirely accurate.

 * `--copy`: Copies non-lean files from the input directory to the output directory.
 Otherwise, only `*.lean` files are processed, and the rest are ignored.
 But `*.md` files are always ignored so that you can avoid conflicts.